A shopper spent $600,000 on a diamond engagement ring at Costco

 - Reuters/STR New

-- A Costco shopper splashed out $600,000 on a diamond engagement ring and got a shoutout for it in the company’s most recent earnings call.
+- A Costco shopper who splashed out $600,000 on a diamond engagement ring got a shoutout in the company’s latest earnings call on Thursday.

-- The news of this mega purchase comes almost a year after Costco reported that one of its shoppers had spent $400,000 on a ring.
+- The news of this mega-purchase came almost a year after Costco said one of its shoppers spent $400,000 on a ring.

-- Costco is proving that it has cracked the code for being a one-stop-shop for all.
+- Costco is proving it has cracked the code for being a one-stop shop for all.

 - Visit Business Insider’s homepage for more stories.

-The Costco shopper that splashed out $600,000 on a diamond engagement ring just got a shoutout on the company’s most recent earnings call.
+The Costco shopper who splashed out $600,000 on a diamond engagement ring just got a shoutout on the company’s latest earnings call.

-Costco CFO Richard Galanti highlighted the big sale during the call on Thursday.
+Costco’s chief financial officer, Richard Galanti, highlighted the big sale during the call on Thursday.

-The news of this mega purchase comes almost a year after it reported that a Costco member had spent $400,000 on a diamond engagement ring at the warehouse chain.
+The news of this mega-purchase came almost a year after Costco said a member spent $400,000 on a diamond engagement ring at the warehouse chain.

-At the time, Galanti didn’t provide any detail on where or when the item was purchased or exactly which ring it was.
+At the time, Galanti didn’t provide any details on where or when the ring was purchased or exactly which ring it was.

-These high-ticket items are casually displayed alongside bags of bulk food and consumer staples, proving that Costco has cracked the code of being a one-stop-shop for all.
+These high-ticket items are casually displayed alongside bags of bulk food and consumer staples – evidence that Costco has cracked the code of being a one-stop shop for all.

-The company reported a 7.9% increase in same-store sales for its most recent quarter on Thursday and has continued to be one of retail’s brightest spots.
+The company, one of retail’s brightest spots, reported a 7.9% increase in same-store sales for its most recent quarter on Thursday.

-The store keeps its members loyal by offering the best deals on products and keeping these consistent.